 You can renew easily online by going to the following website:

-You will need your old tarjeta de circulación for this.
-That’s the small silver card the lady is holding in the main picture.
+You will need your old vehicle registration card — called tarjeta de circulación in Spanish — for this part.
+That’s the small silver card the lady is holding in the main picture above.

 On the screen, enter the tag number (placa) and the registration number (folio) from the tarjeta de circulación.
-Once you enter the information, your information should come up with the total due.
+The folio number can be found on the front of the card in the lower left hand corner.

-There is a link to pay online.
-Print your receipt and take it with you to the nearest SEFIPLAN office to pick up your new tarjeta de circulación.
+Bring your payment receipt (if you paid online, be sure to print it) to the nearest SEFIPLAN office to pick up your new tarjeta de circulación.

 You’ll also need to bring the expired tarjeta de circulación and a photocopy of your passport and/or your resident card.
 If you have a CURP, it’s a good idea to bring a copy of that as well (sometimes they ask for it).

 If you’re either unwilling or unable to go down and pick up your new tarjeta de circulación yourself, you can complete a carta poder and have someone else do it for you.
 To learn more, click HERE.

 It is extremely important to keep copies of all payment receipts.
 If you decide to sell your car, you will be required to show proof that the taxes were paid for the previous five years.
 If you’re missing any, you may be required to pay the taxes again.